NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/02-agents.md

 ## What You'll See in the Dashboard

-### Before Adding an Agent

 if no agents yet, endpoints page is basically empty and tells u to deploy one.

-### After Enrollment

 once enrolled + connected, it should show up as Active with os/ip/version.

 ## Deploying the Agent (Using the Dashboard)

 dashboard has a guided flow that generates install commands for ur agent os.

-note: dashboard doesn’t install it for u. u still run the commands on the agent vm.

 ### Step 1: Start Agent Deployment